George W. Flatt was a fearless gunfighter and was Caldwell, Kansas‘ first marshal in 1879, but was not well-liked.

-On April 5, 1880, a new mayor was elected in Caldwell, namely Mike Meagher.
-One of the first things Meagher did was discharge City Marshal George Flatt because he disapproved of Flatt’s confrontational way of law enforcement.
+On April 5, 1880, Caldwell’s new mayor, Mike Meagher, was elected.
+One of the first things Meagher did was discharge City Marshal George Flatt because he disapproved of Flatt’s confrontational law enforcement style.
 He then appointed William Horseman as the new marshal, Frank Hunt and Dan Jones as deputies, and James Johnson as constable.
 Flatt was none too happy about this event and wasted no time voicing his complaints about Meagher and the new police department.

 He insisted that his only enemies were those of the city administration and that the rest of the town was behind him.
 These words would wind up leading to his demise.
 On the evening of June 18, 1880, a drunken Flatt made his rounds in several Caldwell saloons, voicing his complaints to anyone who would listen.
-Somewhere along the line, he ran into Frank Hunt, and the two argued until Hunt finally persuaded Flatt to go home at about 1:00 o’clock in the morning.
+Somewhere along the line, he ran into Frank Hunt, and the two argued until Hunt finally persuaded Flatt to go home at about 1:00 a.m.

 The newspaper was correct.
 The other two men were discharged after a court examination on July 3.
 Though all of the men were bound over for trial, the judicial system would follow through only with William Horseman.
 A year later, he was acquitted.